csd81/LP/0tutorial/chapters/xx05a.md

 minimize Total_Costs: total_costs;
 ```

-After the `solve` statement, we can again write our own printing code that will show the solution found by the solver.
-This time, the amount of each food in the diet is shown, as well as the total consumption per nutrient, along with the lower limit.
+After the `solve` statement, we can write our own printing code to show the solution found.
+This time, we show the amount of each food in the diet, as well as the total consumption per nutrient alongside the lower limit.
 Our model section is now ready.

 ```
 set FoodTypes;